orbforge/orb-docs/docs/orb-app/orb-scores-metrics.md

 ### Speed

-[Speed](/docs/orb-app/speed.md) measures how quickly data can be transferred to and from a devices.
+[Speed](/docs/orb-app/speed.md) measures how quickly data can be transferred to and from devices.
 It includes:

 - **Content Download Speed**: How quickly you can receive data, reported in Mbps
 - **Content Upload Speed**: How quickly you can send data, reported in Mbps